tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 table.
 It represents all values of $x,y,z$, in the range 1 to 6, that satisfy the equation $x+y=z$.

-Now we can use this table to answer some computational questions:
+Now we can answer some computational questions by searching this table:

 - **Is $2 + 1 = 3$?** To answer this, we *search* the table to see if it has
   the triple $(2,1,3)$.
 It's there, and so we know that $2 + 1 = 3$ is true.